data-solution-automation-engine/data-solution-framework/1000_Design_Patterns/Design Pattern - Data Vault - Creating Dimensions from Hub tables.md

 The original Integration Layer keys remain attributes of the new Dimension table.
 Creating a Type 1 Dimension is easier; only the most recent records can be joined.
 Joining has to be done with < and > selections, which not every ETL tool supports (easily).
 This may require SQL overrides.
-Some ETL tools or databases make the WHERE clause a bit more readable by providing a ‘greatest’ or ‘smallest’ function.
+Some ETL tools or databases make the WHERE clause a bit more readable by providing a â€˜greatestâ€™ or â€˜smallestâ€™ function.
 This approach requires the timelines in all tables to be complete, ensuring referential integrity in the central Data Vault model.
-This means that every Hub has to have a record in the Satellite table with a start date of ‘01-01-1900’ and one which ends at ‘31-12-9999’ (can be the same record if there is no history yet).
+This means that every Hub has to have a record in the Satellite table with a start date of â€˜01-01-1900â€™ and one which ends at â€˜31-12-9999â€™ (can be the same record if there is no history yet).
 Without this dummy record to complete the timelines the query to calculate the overlaps will become very complex.
 SQL filters the records in the original WHERE clause before joining to the other history set.
 This requires the selection on the date range to be done on the JOIN clause but makes it impossible to get the EXPIRY_DATE correct in one pass.
 The solution with this approach is to only select the EFFECTIVE_DATE values, order these, and join this dataset back to itself to be able to compare the previous row (or the next depending on the sort) and derive the EXPIRY_DATE.
 In this context the solution to add dummy records to complete the timelines is an easier solution which also improves the integrity of the data in the Data Vault model.
 Consequences
 This approach requires the timelines in all tables to be complete, ensuring referential integrity in the central Data Vault model.
-This means that every Hub has to have a record in the Satellite table with a start date of ‘01-01-1900’ and one which ends at ‘31-12-9999’ (can be the same record if there is no history yet).
+This means that every Hub has to have a record in the Satellite table with a start date of â€˜01-01-1900â€™ and one which ends at â€˜31-12-9999â€™ (can be the same record if there is no history yet).
 Without this dummy record to complete the timelines the query to calculate the overlaps will become very complex.
 SQL filters the records in the original WHERE clause before joining to the other history set.
 This requires the selection on the date range to be done on the JOIN clause but makes it impossible to get the EXPIRY_DATE correct in one pass.
 The solution with this approach is to only select the EFFECTIVE_DATE values, order these, and join this dataset back to itself to be able to compare the previous row (or the next depending on the sort) and derive the EXPIRY_DATE.
 In this context the solution to add dummy records to complete the timelines is an easier solution which also improves the integrity of the data in the Data Vault model.
 Known uses
 This type of ETL process is to be used to join historical tables together in the Integration Layer.
 Related patterns
-Design Pattern 002 – Generic – Types of history
-Design Pattern 006 – Generic – Using Start, Process and End dates.
+Design Pattern 002 â€“ Generic â€“ Types of history Design Pattern 006 â€“ Generic â€“ Using Start, Process and End dates.
-Design Pattern 008 – Data Vault – Loading Hub tables Design Pattern 009 – Data Vault – Loading Satellite tables Design Pattern 010 – Data Vault – Loading Link tables Discussion items (not yet to be implemented or used until final) None.
+Design Pattern 008 â€“ Data Vault â€“ Loading Hub tables Design Pattern 009 â€“ Data Vault â€“ Loading Satellite tables Design Pattern 010 â€“ Data Vault â€“ Loading Link tables Discussion items (not yet to be implemented or used until final) None.